hipoom/registry/README.md

 ![](./doc-resources/case.jpg)

-How can you obtain the implementation classes of this interface?
+How can you collect the implementation classes of this interface?
 A common practice is to define a method in a higher-level module.
 In this method, all implementation classes are added to a set:
 ```
 public Set<Class<OnStartupCompletedAction>> getAllFruitImpls() {